 ORR, Robert Clifford, Captain, 3rd Somerset Light Infantry , attached 1st Battalion,, was killed in action on the 19th December 1914.
 He was born on the 17 September 1880 at Brookvale Terrace, Belfast and was living at Lower Crescent, Belfast in 1901 and at Marlborough Park, Belfast in 1911.
 He is also associated with Masoe, Ballymena.
 He was the son of Robert Harrison and Cassandra Marchaise Orr, 1, Lombard St., Belfast.
 He was Adjutant to the North Antrim UVF and worked as a solicitor in Ballymena.
 He is buried in Ploegsteert Wood Military Cemetery, Belgium.
 A brass plate recording his death is held in Ballymena Museum.

-Right: ORR, 12/19161 Rifleman David McAdorey, 'A' Coy., 13th Royal Irish Rifles, died at home on the 17th February 1916 in the Royal Victoria Hospital, Belfast of tuberculosis contracted at the front.
+Right: ORR, 12/19161 Rifleman David McAdorey, 'A' Coy., 13th Royal Irish Rifles, died at home on Thursday, 17th February 1916 in the Royal Victoria Hospital, Belfast of tuberculosis contracted at the front.
 He was aged 18 and born at Ballee on the 6 June 1897, the son of William and Annie Orr, nee McAdorey, 24, Queen Street, Ballymena.
 Prior to enlistment he was an employee of the Midland Railway Company (NCC).
 He was buried in Ballymena New Cemetery (Cushendall Road) on the Saturday following, a large crowd attending his interment.
 Wreaths included one from Harryville Unionist Club.

 10204, Private, 2nd Scots Guards, died on the 16th May 1915.
 He born on